Property Damage by Tenant In Illinois

 Mediation can help both landlords and tenants resolve disputes over tenant damage in Illinois rental properties.
 Mediation entails bringing in a neutral third party to help facilitate communication and reach a mutually acceptable solution.

-This can be a more efficient and cost-effective solution than going through the legal system.
-Other options for resolving tenant damage disputes include arbitration, which is a binding decision made by an impartial third party, or negotiating directly with the tenant.
+This can be more efficient and cost-effective than going through the legal system.
+Other options for resolving tenant damage disputes include arbitration, a binding decision by an impartial third party, or negotiating directly with the tenant.

 Whatever route is chosen, landlords must thoroughly document any damages and include clear guidelines in their lease agreements regarding responsibility for repairs.